2012 Local Government Elections

 Hate and Misogyny in the Air

 As the 2012 local government elections approached, I was feeling quite apprehensive about my electoral prospects.
 Criticism of Council had focused almost 100% on the Mayor Val.
-However, as a progressive councillor, I knew I would receive my fair share of electoral pain.
+However, as a progressive councillor, I knew I would receive my fair share of electoral pain and I feared the election of a conservative council.

 The hatred of Val was quite unfair, but I knew this sort of thing could be part and parcel of politics.
 After all, the Mayor becomes a public face for the council.